 Don’t have time to commit to Tolstoy?
 Start by picking up a newspaper once a week.

 In your professional and personal lives, one of the best things you can do is budget your time.
 By doing so, you’re keeping a mental timeline of things you need to accomplish in your day or week.
 This works for whether you’re a “big picture” person and plan weekly or monthly goals, or prefer micro and daily planning to stay focused.

 When you write down due dates and reference them regularly, you can avoid procrastination (and the stress that comes with it).
 At the end of the day, you can ensure you achieve a good work-life balance since you won’t be pressed to choose between the two.

-Similar to a daily planning, think about budgeting your money.
-By doing so, you can pay your bills on time, avoid penalties, and stress.
+Similar to daily planning, think about budgeting your money.
+By doing so, you can pay your bills on time, avoid penalties, and stress in life and career.